 USDA’s long-term agricultural projections are a departmental consensus on a long-run representative scenario for the agricultural sector for the next decade.
 The projections are based on specific assumptions about macroeconomic conditions, policy, weather, and international developments, with no domestic or external shocks to global agricultural markets.
-These projections are issued every year in February.
+A complete report is issued every year in February.

 Projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income.
 The projections identify major forces and uncertainties affecting future agricultural markets; prospects for long-term global economic growth, agricultural production, consumption, and trade; and U.S. exports of major farm commodities and future price movements.
 The projections can also be used to analyze impacts of alternative policy scenarios.